 The following are the basic rules that need to be adhered.
 To be eligible for the grant, all trips must:

-If your trip will start later than February 2019 then you can apply next year.
+If your trip will start later after 2018 then you can apply next year.

 Be independently organised